 The innocent and weak have to suffer for being abused by the wicked, while the wicked have free reign to continue being abusive?
 It seems like a bit of an enduring theme, doesn’t it?

 In a nutshell, the lesson is: stay stupid and obedient and get rewarded some time after you die; or seek knowledge, disobey authority, ask questions, and suffer for eternity.
-Oh, and women are sinful and need to be kept powerless and subservient.
-For the good of us all.
-Even though they’ve given birth to one-hundred percent of all humans and they raise and protect them until they’re old enough to run off and sin by themselves, or, if they grow into women (who are stained by sin from birth), until they’re old enough to make more people for Satan to lead astray and God to punish.
+Oh, and women are sinful and need to be kept powerless and subservient for the good of us all.
+Even though they’ve given birth to one-hundred percent of all humans and they raise and protect them until they’re old enough to run off and sin by themselves, or, if they grow into women (who are stained by original sin from birth), until they’re old enough to make more people for Satan to lead astray and God to punish.

 The root of all human suffering, according to religion.
 Even though they’re the givers of all human life.